The definitive guide to SLAM & mobile mapping

 To illustrate the benefits of SLAM and mobile mapping systems, let’s look at how it performs compared to a TLS while documenting a typical office environment.

-Below you’ll see an illustration of the setups you'd need to capture this complex space using TLS and target-based registration.
+To the right, you will see an illustration of the setups you'd need to capture this complex space using TLS and target-based registration.
 Add extra setups in each of the door frames for cloud-to-cloud registration (unless you want to spend the time to set up targets).
 Add extra setups if there are furnishings obstructing your scanner’s view, and even more setups if you wanted to capture the fine details of features like window frames.

 At the fastest, you could scan this space in about 20 minutes with a TLS, but given the extra factors we listed above, you can see how it would likely take more than that.

-What it can do for your business
+What SLAM technology can do for your business

 By enabling the fast, flexible workflows we covered above, SLAM and mobile mapping systems can have long-reaching effects on your business.
 Adding a mobile mapper to your tool set can help you to keep your existing clients and gain new clients, all to help your business grow.